 My purpose in these posts is to bring a variety of Christian and other writers in a desire to share significant writings that in my estimation contribute to the common good and directly or indirectly give glory to God and extend the Lord's work of salvation to all of humanity.
 G.S.

 It is not the first time that controversy erupts over Pope Francis and what he says or does.
 Confusion often results from controversy, and it usually involves disputes over content, i.e., what Pope Francis says or does.
-There could be many reasons for such controversy and confusion, but I would like to explore only a few that may not often be even considered.
+There could be many reasons for such controversy and confusion, but I would like to explore only a few that often may not even be considered.

 Saint Thomas Aquinas was a brilliant Medieval philosopher who wrote that when we receive or know something, we receive or know it according to the mode by which we receive or know it.
 To illustrate with a ridiculous example, if I wear pink colored glasses, then everything I see will look pink.

 There are many factors which have an important influence on how we perceive and come to know the reality around us, other people, and what others say and do.

 (1) UNDERSTANDING - See Kohlberg's six stages of moral development

 It is not difficult to understand how differently people interpret what they perceive when we consider what stage of moral and personality development they have achieved.
 To return to our subject, Pope Francis will be understood differently by people at different stages of moral development.

 1. At the lowest level, someone whose primary preoccupation in life is avoiding punishment will want to know how Pope Francis' words and actions will help them avoid punishment or not.
 They may not find his appeals to conscience reassuring and would prefer him to be much more categorical and dispell any doubt about outcomes they may expect in various situations.